RelationalAI SDK for Go

 }

-In the code above, rsp
+In the code above, the query includes the tag my_query

 contains a TransactionAsyncResult

-struct that has different fields containing the results and the status details of the transaction that was just executed.
+struct, which has different fields containing the results and the status details of the transaction that was just executed.

 fmt.Println(rsp.Transaction.State) // ABORTED or COMPLETED